 QMSU can offer a short-term loan of up to £100 to help students who have run into unexpected financial need due to a cash flow problem.
 For example, if you are waiting for your funding to come in and you need to make a payment.
 These loans are interest free.
 You must be able to demonstrate a realistic repayment schedule.
-There is more information online.
-To apply, you need to log in to the QMSU website and complete a short form to arrange an appointment with a member of staff in the SU to discuss your application.
+There is more information online and you must complete a short form to arrange an appointment with a member of staff in the SU to discuss your application.

 Can I apply for the Dean’s Benevolence Fund?

-If you are a medical or dental student, then you may apply to this fund.
+You may apply to this fund if you are a medical or dental student.
 Awards from this fund are usually made as an interest-free loan.
 If you are awarded a loan, you would need to repay it in instalments, starting after your foundation training.
 As with the University Financial Assistance Fund, to apply you must show that you had secured adequate funds for your studies before you started the course, but for reasons unforeseen and beyond your control those funds (or some of those funds) are no longer available, or you have incurred unexpected expenses, meaning that you now cannot afford to complete the course.

-You need to first apply to the University Financial Assistance Fund.
-If, after that, you still have a shortfall, and you are a medical or dental student, contact a Welfare Adviser in the Advice and Counselling Service for advice about applying to the Dean’s Benevolence Fund.
+First apply to the University Financial Assistance Fund.
+If, after that, you still have a shortfall, and you are a medical or dental student, contact Kate McFarlane in the Student Office of the School of Medicine and Dentistry about applying to the Dean’s Benevolence Fund.
 You can contact her by email at firstname.lastname@example.org and she is located in the Student Office, Barts and The London School of Medicine & Dentistry, Garrod Building,Turner Street,London E1 2AD.